7 Easy Ways to Get SMS Opt-Ins For Your Text Marketing List

 Start getting SMS opt-in with ManyChat

-People are busier than ever, and increasingly more of them are communicating with businesses via text and chat apps.
+People are busier than ever, and increasingly more of them are communicating with businesses via text and chat apps, which is reflected in the SMS opt-in examples.
 So much that 9 out of 10 consumers want to message, which probably makes SMS a great fit for your business.

 These eight strategies are not only tips to get legal SMS opt-in, but also an opportunity to stand out from the crowd and set your business up for success.